Local Poetry Reading Series

 Learn Writing Essentials: A creative writing studio offering One-off “creative calls” to help creatives work through one specific writing practice barrier; The Forever Writers Club Community for tools and tips to learn writing practices and habits to make writing a permanent and sustainable part of daily life; and the one-on-one Thrive Coaching Program to build a healthy writing process and solid plan for a writing/creative project.

-Pandora’s Collective: Offers Book Talks, Word Whip sessions (writing sessions responding to writing prompts), readings and more in Vancouver, North Vancouver and White Rock.
+Pandora’s Collective: Offers Book Talks, Word Whip sessions (writing sessions responding to writing prompts held at Britannia Library), readings and more in Vancouver, North Vancouver and White Rock.

 SFU Continuing Studies: A wide variety of non-credit courses in creative writing, including poetry and nonfiction.
 Free manuscript consultations via phone or video for up to 7 pages of work can be booked with The Writer’s Studio during certain times of the year.
-Mini-manuscript consultations for up to 15 pages of poetry with Evelyn Lau can be done by phone until pandemic restrictions ease (consultations available with other authors also).
+Mini-manuscript consultations for a fee for up to 15 pages of poetry with Evelyn Lau (consultations available with other authors also for up to 20 pages).
 There’s an affordable Liberal Arts and 55+ Program which includes writing courses.
-I will be co-teaching Poetry Series for the Weekend Student with Evelyn Lau (in the spring and fall).
+I co-teach Poetry Series for the Weekend Student with Evelyn Lau (offered in the spring and fall terms).

 Spark Your Story: Nicole Breit provides a supportive online creative writing program focused on nonfiction and hybrid forms, covering form, the elements of craft, revision, getting past writer’s block, publication and more.